grantcolley/dotnetwhat/README.md

 >
 > The following is an extract from [**Atomic memory accesses**](https://github.com/dotnet/runtime/blob/main/docs/design/specs/Memory-model.md#atomic-memory-accesses)
 >
-> Memory accesses to properly aligned data of primitive and Enum types with size with sizes up to the platform pointer size are always atomic.
+> Memory accesses to properly aligned data of primitive and Enum types with sizes up to the platform pointer size are always atomic.
 The value that is observed is always a result of complete read and write operations.
 >
 > Primitive types: `bool`, `char`, `int8`, `uint8`, `int16`, `uint16`, `int32`, `uint32`, `int64`, `uint64`, `float32`, `float64`, native `int`, native unsigned `int`.
 >